shallinan1/CSE490_Final_Project/README.md

 ## Related Work

-https://arxiv.org/abs/1910.11292
-These people performed a similar analysis on NBA player interviews using neural networks but they also included performance metrics such as shooting percentage to predict player performance.
+We found a study that predicted in-game performances based on previous performance metrics in addition to player interviews before the game.
+This study used neural networks to combine text data and numerical performance data into one model.
 They tried many different approaches including Bag of Words with TFIDF, LSTM, BiLSTM, DNN, CNN, and a BERT model.
 Their accuracy exceeded that of analyzing performance metrics alone.
-The biggest difference between their study and ours is that they were able to draw from over 5,000 player interviews across 10 years whereas we were limited to however much we could closely transcribe in a couple weeks: 143 interviews.
+The biggest difference between their study and ours is that they were able to draw from over 5,000 player interviews across 10 years whereas we were limited to however much we could closely transcribe in a couple weeks: 143 interviews. https://arxiv.org/abs/1910.11292

 ## Approach